-- Restrooms.
-All restrooms are wheelchair accessible, and there are two family/companion restrooms at the Food Court entrance.
+Restrooms: All restrooms in the Museum are accessible.
+There are two family/companion care restrooms inside our Food Court entrance.

-Two-week advance notice is required to reserve a special-needs program.
-When requesting accommodation, please specify the kind of interpretation required (e.g., for sign language: ASL, PSE, or Signed English).
+Two-week advanced notice is requested to reserve an individual program or accessibility services.
+When requesting an accessibility service, please specify the mode of communication required (e.g., for sign language: ASL, PSE, or Signed English).

 Central Smithsonian Accessibility Office